LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 Boring names and locations of libraries?
 People can just look on Google!
 Well, hopefully there are lots of uses for location data, but before getting in to that it was worth looking at what other information was available about the libraries.

 ### Opening hours

 Plymouth list opening hours for each library.
 These can be useful in a few ways:

 - The obvious practical one of telling people when the library is and isn't open
-- Comparing usage data by accounting for number of hours open.
+- Comparing usage data by accounting for number of hours the library is open.
-- Factoring in people who are likely to be able to use the library at the the times it is open in analysing a catchment area
+- Factoring in people who are likely to be able to use the library at the the times it is open when analysing a catchment area

 The library finder doesn't do anything too clever with opening hours.
 It shows libraries that are open at the current time, and when the others are opening.